tommarien/blog/source/_posts/2012-04-22-castle-windsor-how-to-register-components.md

 layout: post
 title: "Castle Windsor: How to register components"
 date: 2012-04-22 21:28
-comments: true
-sharing: true
-footer: true
 categories:
-  - inversion of control
+  - Inversion Of Control
-  - castle windsor
+  - Castle Windsor
-published: true
 ---

 You can register your components in the following ways: